global-send/globalsend/ARCHITECTURE.md

 - Relay/rendezvous compromise: relays never see plaintext file/chunk contents; only encrypted frames and minimal metadata (sizes, approximate counts) are exposed.
 - Compromised transport endpoints: TLS termination points do not have AEAD keys; only endpoints that complete X25519 handshake and SAS verification can decrypt payloads.

+## Passkeys, WebAuthn, and Cross‑Device Authentication

+Passkeys are central to globalsend's UX and security model.
+They are used both to protect device private material and — when the user chooses — to authenticate with the global service (Supabase) to enable global mode.
+Key points:

+- Platform support: native frontends should use each platform's biometric/passkey APIs where available.
+The web frontend uses WebAuthn for platform authenticators.
+All platforms expose an API in `globalsend-crypto` to derive or unlock local key material from passkeys.
+- Data protection role: a passkey unlocks the device's long‑term identity private key or is used to derive a key‑encryption‑key (KEK).
+Private keys stored on disk are encrypted with the KEK; the user only enters a PIN or uses biometric once per session (or per policy) to unlock the KEK.
+- Authentication role: if a user opts into global mode, the passkey can be used to authenticate to Supabase (WebAuthn or platform flow).
+Authentication is distinct from payload encryption — but the same passkey can serve both roles to provide a simpler UX.
+- Cross‑device provisioning: when a user wants to add a new device (e.g., phone → desktop), the following flow is used:
+   1. Initiator (desktop) displays a QR or short numeric code representing a one‑time session offer and a short session fingerprint.
+ 2. Responder (mobile) scans the QR and performs a rendezvous handshake with the initiator via LAN or the global rendezvous.
+ 3. Devices perform an authenticated ECDH (ephemeral X25519) and the initiator wraps the device private material (or a per‑session AEAD key) under a KEK derived from the responder's public key and the initiator's passkey‑authorized secret.
+ 4. The wrapped key is sent over the established encrypted channel.
+The responder uses its passkey to unwrap and persist the private material, optionally adding its own biometric/webauthn method as an additional unlocking method.

+This model allows a user to provision new devices with a single scan and minimal prompts while preserving end‑to‑end encryption guarantees.
+Each device may add multiple authenticators (biometric, PIN, platform authenticator via WebAuthn) that can unlock the same private material via key wrapping (encrypted blobs) without exposing raw private keys.

+- WebAuthn specifics: the web client registers a credential via WebAuthn and derives or obtains a wrapping/unlocker credential.
+The web flow is global‑mode oriented (because browsers normally cannot act as arbitrary LAN peers without special handling), but a scoped code + WebAuthn pairing flow can allow the web client to participate in cross‑device provisioning.

+- Recovery & multi‑auth: users can add multiple authenticators on different devices.
+Recovery strategies and backup/restore flows are explicitly documented and require explicit user consent because they increase attack surface.
+Device removal revokes the stored wrapped keys and updates server‑side rendezvous records when applicable.

+### Public links and shareable tokens

+Global mode supports optional public links: the user can create a public share link for a sendlet.
+By default all sendlets are end‑to‑end encrypted and private; a public link is an explicit, deliberate action.

+- Public link design: to preserve the principle that content is never leaked to the relay in plaintext, a public link contains a reference to the encrypted object plus an embedded decryption token (a symmetric AEAD key or token).
+The public link encodes both the object ID (on the relay) and the AEAD key required to decrypt.
+Anyone with the link can download and decrypt the object.
+- Tradeoffs: public links weaken confidentiality (anyone with link can access).
+They are opt‑in and should be rate‑limited, TTL‑limited, and revocable.
+The UI must warn users about the security implications.
+- Local public sharing: technically possible (e.g., a device could start a short‑lived HTTP share on LAN), but this is not surfaced by default since LAN devices already have implicit reachability; if implemented it will follow the same encrypted‑token design.

+These passkey and cross‑device patterns are designed to keep user interaction minimal while enabling secure cross‑device key transfer and flexible authenticators.

 ## Discovery

 - LAN: mDNS/Bonjour (advertise `_globalsend._udp` and `_globalsend._quic` service records).
 Include capabilities and a session ID.